 Utah also participated in another Lumina project, Best Practices in Statewide Articulation and Transfer Systems, which seeks to develop a deeper understanding of how states coordinate their articulation and transfer programs for students who move from two-year to four-year institutions, focusing on strategies that increase access to and success in higher education.

-Additionally, the Utah State Board of Regents and Utah Valley University are members of the Western Academic Leadership Forum, whose members address regional higher education issues and engage in cooperative resource sharing.
+Additionally, the Utah System of Higher Education and Dixie State University are members of the Western Academic Leadership Forum, whose members address regional higher education issues and engage in cooperative resource sharing.
 Another WICHE initiative, the Western Alliance for Community College Academic Leaders, brings academic leaders of community colleges and technical schools and systems together with state governing and coordinating boards associated with two-year institutions to exchange ideas and information, share resources and expertise, and collaborate on regional initiatives.
 Salt Lake Community College and Snow College are members.

 Technology.
 Several Utah colleges and universities are active participants in the WICHE Cooperative for Educational Technologies (WCET), a membership cooperative that accelerates the adoption of effective practices and policies to advance excellence in technology-enhanced teaching and learning in higher education.
 Western Governors University participated in the Transparency by Design project, a consumer education and accountability strategy benefiting adult students and the online higher education community.